kiba/Writings/atg/notes.md

 Arc One: Meeting of People - SGC meets a billionaire and a sci-fi author.
 Arc Two: Meeting of Worlds - 'First contact' made with infopunk-Earth though diplomat Gerry Parkinson.
 Arc Three: Cooperation - The two worlds collaborate with each other, strengthening SGC.
-The gate on infopunk-earth is moved to a secure location.
+The gate on infopunk-earth is moved to a secure location and an SGC is set up.
 Arc Four: Under Fire - SG-1 must survive an ambush and search set up by Hathor's warriors while SGC works to rescue them.
-Arc Five: Starship Captured - In a daring raid concurrent with the ambush, Earth commandos captured a goa'uld mothership from Hathor and killed the queen in the process.
+Arc Five: Starship Captured - In a daring raid concurrent with the ambush, Earth commandos captured a goa'uld mothership and killed Hathor in the process.

 timeline: